-- Payment for the $40 exam fee and the $72 or $84 license fee (varies based on the date of issuance and your birth date).
+- Payment for the $40 exam fee and the $72 license fee.

 Once you pass your road test, you will be issued your restricted driver’s license.
 If you took your exam at a commercial driving school, you must wait at least 48 hours before going to the DMV with your Road Test Evaluation Report and obtaining your license.

 If you don’t pass your test on the first try, you can retake it in 14 days.
 You must still pay the $40 exam fee.

 With your restricted driver’s license, you must adhere to the following driving restrictions: